SAP-samples/teched2022-IN181/exercises/ex0_0/README.md

-# Creating an API Provider
+# Provisioning Integration Suite and activating API Management

-In this exercise you will learn how to create an API Provider to connect to a Gateway Demo System (ES5).
-At the end of this exercise, you will have an API Provider for Gateway Demo system with link to Catalog Service Collection.
-You can use this API Provider to discover and manage OData APIs from SAP Gateway and simplify configuration in case of back-end changes
+In this exercise you will learn how to Provision API Management in your BTP SubAccount

 ## Step 1: Pre-requisites